gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 This meant that it's a "readable" version of the WASM instructions, not how the original code is structured.

-Ideally, we want to get the version of the application that converted `javascript` to `obfuscated javascript` which should be more readable, and actually represent the original code.
+Ideally, I want to get the version of the application that converted `javascript` to `obfuscated javascript` which should be more readable, and actually represent the original code.

 ## Back to the square one and cracking an older version
 The `hermes-dec` project README states that React Native only started targetting the Hermes VM by default after React Native v0.70.